The CSP’s brand is at the heart of the society’s work to promote the value of physiotherapy, physiotherapists and associated health workers.

 CSP stewards, safety representatives and those within trade union networks can also use the dynamic logo for CSP official business.

-Please note that the old square box logo (left) has been phased out and must not be used on any new CSP materials.
+Please note that the old square box logo (right) has been phased out and must not be used on any new CSP materials.

 Country-specific versions of the CSP ‘dynamic’ logo